 Tidel is a world-leading provider of cash management solutions that empower organizations to streamline, automate, and secure their cash environments.

-Tidel smart safes, such as the Series 3, 4, and 4e, are equipped with note validators manufactured by Crane Payment Innovations (www.cranepi.com).
+Tidel smart safes, such as the Series 3, Series 4, and Series 4e, are equipped with note validators manufactured by Crane Payment Innovations (www.cranepi.com).
 Working closely with Crane, Tidel software interacts with the Crane validator firmware to ensure that notes accepted into the safe adhere to a specific database that contains the characteristics of what can be considered an “approved” note.
 While not ‘detecting’ a counterfeit note per se, a Tidel system outfitted with a Crane Payment Innovation note validator can ensure that a deposited note is in compliance with the latest database of acceptable note characteristics.
 If a note is rejected multiple times, this gives the store employee an opportunity to ask the customer for an alternate note.
 This plays a particularly important role when high value notes are provided as a form of payment.
 As an extra measure of security, many stores require high dollar notes to be deposited directly into the safe when received, instead of being placed into the till to be deposited later.
 Following this practice, a business owner will always want to ensure a note is valid for acceptance.
 A Tidel smart safe serves as an effective check point in this process.

 Characteristics of what is considered an “approved” note do change periodically.
 This is to ensure that the U.S. government stays ahead of the latest in counterfeit schemes.
 Crane Payment Innovations works closely with the U.S. Department of Treasury to ensure that its validator firmware is always up-to-date with the latest information.
 Tidel works closely with Crane to integrate updated firmware into its safe software.
 Once that integration is complete, Tidel then makes the updated software available to its channel partners, who can then ‘push’ such updates out to their installed base of smart safes.
 This ensures any new security features added to Crane’s firmware are reflected in the latest software version.